velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

 ---

-## Try 1 results
+## Results

 - 60% less memory usage minimum, but 40% more if every shape is read and used
-- Just as fast as before after decompression.
+- Just as fast as normal Geometry, on average.
+- Soft reference for `Coordinate[]` means expanded representation is released under memory pressure
 - If you don't cache:
     + Memory stays at 60% less
     + You take a 37% slowdown in intersection/covers due to deserialization

 ---

-## Try 2: Use PreparedGeometry
+## Use PreparedGeometry

 `PreparedGeometryFactory.prepare(geom)`

 - Uses very little extra memory
 - 10x speedup!!
-- Doesn't help with memory efficiency though
+- Combine with `PackedCoordinateSequence` for memory efficiency plus speed!

 ---